-Paul McComas is the author of four critically acclaimed books: two novels, Planet of the Dates (2008, optioned for adaptation as a Hollywood feature) and Unplugged (the best-reviewed small-press novel of 2002), and the short-story collections Twenty Questions (1998, now in its third printing) and Unforgettable: Harrowing Futures, Horrors, & (Dark) Humor (2011; a Second Prize winner at the 2012 Midwest Book Awards).
+Paul McComas is the author of five critically acclaimed books: two novels, Planet of the Dates (2008, The Permanent Press; optioned for adaptation as a Hollywood feature) and Unplugged (2002, John Daniel & Company; the best-reviewed small-press novel of 2002); two short-story collections, Twenty Questions (1998, Daniel & Daniel; now in its third printing) and Unforgettable: Harrowing Futures, Horrors, & (Dark) Humor (2011, Walkabout Publishing; a Second Prize winner at the 2012 Midwest Book Awards); and the novella Fit for a Frankenstein (2013, Walkabout).
 He’s also the editor of two anthologies, First Person Imperfect (2004) and Further Persons Imperfect (2007).
-Paul recently co-authored the novel Logan’s Journey (slated for 2014 publication) with William F. Nolan, bestselling author of the SF classic Logan’s Run, and is currently editing an anthology of “place-based fiction” called Proving Grounds.
+Paul co-authored the novel Logan’s Journey (slated for 2014 publication) with William F. Nolan, bestselling author of the SF classic Logan’s Run, and is co-authoring Exile on Poverty Row: The Life and Films of Edgar G. Ulmer for 2015 publication by an academic press.

-His short narrative films and videos have garnered international, national, and regional prizes, been screened at festivals worldwide, and been shown on network, public, and cable TV.
+His short narrative films and videos have garnered international (Talking Pictures Film Festival), national (American Film Institute; Hometown USA), and regional (Philo T. Farnsworth Award) prizes, been screened at festivals worldwide, and been shown on network, public, and cable TV.

 Since 1998, Paul has taught writing, literature, and film at numerous sites and at multiple levels, from adult-ed to Master’s programs, winning teaching awards from Northwestern and National-Louis universities.
-He has been a Visiting Artist at twenty universities, academies, and arts-centered high schools, and he lectures about literature and writing nationwide, in part through Chicago’s News & Views speakers’ bureau.
+He has been a Visiting Artist at twenty universities, academies, and arts-centered high schools; he lectures about literature, film, and writing nationwide; and he has paneled at annual meetings of the the Association of Writers & Writing Programs and the National Poetry Foundation, among other organizations.

 Paul founded the teen-suicide-prevention program Rock Against Depression (1995–2000) and received the Mental Health Association’s Distinguished Service Award.
-He is a member of the National Leadership Council of the Rape, Abuse, and Incest National Network (RAINN).
-Paul’s anthologies, charity concerts, Dayna Clay CD, No-Budget Theatre DVD, and Amateur two-CD set have raised $11,000 to date for RAINN, mental-health outreach, wilderness preservation, at-risk youth, and blood services (he has donated 110 pints).
+He is a member of both the National Leadership Council and the Speakers Bureau of the Rape, Abuse, and Incest National Network (RAINN).
+Paul’s anthologies, charity concerts, Dayna Clay CD, No-Budget Theatre DVD, and Amateur two-CD set have raised $13,000 to date for RAINN, mental-health outreach, wilderness preservation, at-risk youth, and blood services (he’s also donated 111 of his own pints—not all at once!).

 Paul has received grants from the Illinois Arts Council, the Evanston Arts Council, Northwestern University, and Notre Dame University.